 Step 3-6 is performed as described in clause 7A.2.4.

-In step 7 of clause 7A.2.4, the authentication method is selected.
-5G AKA, EAP-AKA’, or any other key-generating EAP authentication method apply for UE authentication in SNPN.
+In the selection of authentication method in step 7 of clause 7A.2.4, 5G AKA, EAP-AKA’, or any other key-generating EAP authentication method apply.
 In case UDM receives an anonymous SUCI, the UDM chooses the authentication method as described in step 4 of Annex I.2.2.2.2.

-Editor's Note: How the authentication method is selected is ffs.

 In step 8 of clause 7A.2.4, in case the AUSF received an anonymous SUCI in step 7, the AUSF shall perform steps 11-13 of Annex I.2.2.2 after a successful authentication to inform the UDM of the actual SUPI.

 Steps 9-14 are performed as described in clause 7A.2.4.